ShaharMizrachi/ping-system-web/PingAssignment/frontpage/README.md

 A Web ping system build:

 Frontend - React

-Backend - Node JS (Express.js) (more inforamation about Backend int readMe Backend) Database - MySQL (for top 5)
+Backend - Node JS (Express.js) (more inforamation about Backend int readMe Backend)

+Database - MySQL (for top 5)

-This project was build in the fornt  with react
+This project was build in the fornt  with react.

-For design used with libraray MUI: https://mui.com/ For grid lines of the page worked with library from bootstrap :https://getbootstrap.com/docs/5.1/layout/grid/
+For design used with libraray MUI: https://mui.com/

+For grid lines of the page worked with library from bootstrap :https://getbootstrap.com/docs/5.1/layout/grid/